fujiwara/knockrd/README.md

 1. knockrd shows HTML form to allow access from the user's IP address.
 1. The user pushes the "Allow" button.
 1. knockrd store the IP address to the backend(DynamoDB) with TTL.
-    - knockrd-stream adds to Consul KV by events on the dynamodb stream.
+    - knockrd-stream adds the address to Consul KV by events on the dynamodb stream.
 1. [consul-template](https://github.com/hashicorp/consul-template) renders a configuration file for nginx with items in Consul KV.
 1. The user accesses to other locations.
 1. nginx allows or denies the user's request based on the configuration file.